Applying to the M.Ed.

 Our admission process is ongoing throughout the calendar year.
 Applications will be processed typically within two to three weeks after the Admission Office has received all required materials.
 Applicants will be contacted by Champlain College for interviews in order to complete the process.

-You must have successfully completed a baccalaureate-level program at a regionally accredited institution in Early Childhood Education, Elementary Education, Psychology or Business, and have a GPA that demonstrates your ability to perform graduate-level academic work.
-All other candidates will need approval from the M.Ed.
-Program Director.
+You must have successfully completed a baccalaureate-level program at a regionally accredited institution in Early Childhood Education, Elementary Education, Psychology or Business.
+Degrees in other fields combined with work or volunteer experiences in the field of early care and education will also be considered.
+You must also have a GPA that demonstrates your ability to perform graduate-level academic work.

 Please submit an updated resume that communicates your work history.
 You should pay particular attention to the most recent five-year period.
 Your resume should be at a level of detail sufficient for the Admission Committee to assess your ability to move between projects and assignments within a single organization.